Easymoney13/AssrmblerUniNaor/README.md

 <h1 align="center">Two Pass Assembler</h1>
-this project takes a .as file (assembly code file) and than translate it to some files that the computer will be able to understand and run this is the final project of course 20465 - Systems Programming in C of the open university.
+This project takes a .as file (assembly code file) and than translate it to files the computer will be able to understand and run.
+This is the final project of course 20465 - Systems Programming in C of the open university.

 ## Files Structure
 - Assembler files: